 Your jewellery has a strong reference to architectural elements, has this always been a fascination?

-Recognising that we are as much sensory as cognitive, rational creatures the relation of ethics and aesthetics in artefacts, the built environment and the goods we produce has interested me for a long time - you might call it the question of social beauty.
+Recognising that we are as much sensory as cognitive, rational creatures the relation of ethics and aesthetics in artifacts, the built environment and the goods we produce has interested me for a long time - you might call it the question of social beauty.

 For an exhibition during the London Festival of Architecture in 2010 I was inspired to create a series of pieces that were not so much literal re-interpretations of actual buildings but rather major pieces of “jewellery that can be inhabited” , influenced by architectural forms.